Introduction

 - Original Installation Torque:

-- If lug nuts were properly installed with a torque wrench to the manufacturer’s specification, the removal torque should be approximately the same.
+- When lug nuts are installed correctly using a torque wrench according to the manufacturer’s guidelines, the torque needed for removal should be roughly equivalent.

 - Corrosion or Rust: